Chapter 1:

 No.

-There are so many ways to love, and still so few words to put upon them.
-Friends, lover, family… That’s all they’re able to think about.
-Show too much affection to someone and one of these boxes will be yours.
+There are so many ways to love, and still so few words to put upon these feelings.
+Friends, lover, family… These words cross people’s lips as an automatism.
+Show too much affection to someone and one of these few boxes will be yours.

-My footsteps echo along the empty corridors, welcomed by the crackling of the fire, flames licking lavishly at the classroom’s door I’m passing by.
-Beyond, desks and chairs distanced from each other with a clinical uniformity are turning into ashes.
+My footsteps echo along the empty corridors, welcomed by the crackling of the fire, flames licking lavishly at the classroom’s door.
+Beyond, the desks and chairs sit, distanced from each other with a clinical uniformity, turning to ash.
 Black remnants floating in the air.

 “The world has become cold.
 Unless it has always been?”